Strategic Management Control

 Bank Rating and Financial Planning

-Financial credit risk is a real risk for small and medium-sized enterprises, which requires constant monitoring of the financial area in order to improve relationships between companies and banks, to encourage growth.
+Financial credit risk is a real risk for small and medium-sized enterprises, requiring constant monitoring of the financial sector to improve relationships between companies and banks, thus fostering growth.

-It is therefore essential to make financial commitments consistent and sustainable with the actual performance of the business, identifying the most suitable financial structure and therefore the instruments, terms and conditions of the existing financial contracts based on the growth and/or development prospects of the business.
+It is therefore essential to ensure that financial commitments are consistent and sustainable with actual business performance, identifying the most suitable financial structure and therefore the instruments, terms, and conditions of existing financial contracts based on the business's growth and/or development prospects.

-We support companies continuously, guaranteeing the following advantages:
+We support businesses continuously, guaranteeing the following advantages:

 • always have the highest financial skills available at a low cost;